 However, he warns that if your back pain doesn't go away in a few days, then it might not just be a simple "strain" or result of wear and tear anymore.

 Chronic back pain is back pain that's lasted more than 3 months.
-At this point, he advises getting checked by a doctor - you might have a slipped disc, a pinched nerve, or even a nasty cancerous growth in your spine.
+At this point, he advises getting checked by a doctor -- you might have a slipped disc, a pinched nerve, or even a cancerous growth in your spine.

-Delays in back pain treatment can lead to devastating disability
+Delays in back pain treatment can lead to disability

-Dr Henry advised readers that there are several “red flags” symptoms that doctors always look out for:
+Dr Henry advised readers that there are several “red flag” symptoms that doctors always look out for:

 - Severe pain that prevents you from sleeping, or wakes you up from sleep

 - Unexplained loss of weight and loss of appetite